Access journalism: Features

 Access journalism, in some cases, is similar to infomercials, or advertising disguised as news.
 The venture of doing the interview can be symbiotic—beneficial for both the journalist and the celebrity, since it can synergically bring more attention to both of them, and further notability, influence, media exposure, current relevance, etc., for both of them.

 Access journalism has been contrasted with accountability journalism.
 A similar contrast is between lapdog journalism and watchdog journalism.

-Criticism

-Critics of access journalism argue that prioritizing relationships with influential figures for the sake of access undermines the fundamental role of journalism to hold power accountable.
-This practice was highlighted during Donald Trump's 2016 presidential campaign, where media outlets provided extensive coverage, often without challenging the accuracy of his statements, resulting in what some estimated to be billions of dollars in free media exposure.
-This practice has sparked debate within the journalism community regarding the balance between providing coverage and maintaining journalistic standards.